Tewr/BlazorWorker/README.md

 The library comes in two flavours, one built on top of the other:
 - BlazorWorker.BackgroundService: A high-level API that hides the complexity of messaging
-- BlazorWorker.WorkerCore: A low-level API to start and communicate with a new .NET process in a web worker
+- BlazorWorker.WorkerCore: A low-level API to communicate with a new .NET process in a web worker

 ## Installation
 Add the following line in `Program.cs`: